tbrar06/tbrar06/README.md

 Welcome to my Github profile!
 I'm a student @McMaster University who loves to code and meet new people.

+Check out my other projects on Devpost at https://devpost.com/brart5 .

 <!--
 **tbrar06/tbrar06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.